groonga/groonga/doc/source/reference/commands/select.rst

 .. versionadded:: 12.0.5

-TODO: translate

 .. note::

    This is a experimental feature.
 Currently, this feature is still not stable.

    This feature requires :doc:`/reference/command/command_version` 3 or later.

-   This feature requires that Apache Arrow is valid in Groonga.
+   This feature requires that Apache Arrow is enabled in Groonga.

-   It depends on package provider whether Apache Arrow is valid or not.
+   It depends on package provider whether Apache Arrow is enabled or not.

-To check whether Apache Arrow is valid, you can use doc:`/reference/commands/status` command that show the result of  ``apache_arrow`` is ``true`` or not.
+   To check whether Apache Arrow is enabled, you can use doc:`/reference/commands/status` command that show the result of  ``apache_arrow`` is ``true`` or not.

-   If Apache Arrow is invalid, you should build Groonga from the source code with enabling Apache Arrow following the steps in :doc:`/install` or request to enable Apache Arrow to the package provider.
+   If Apache Arrow is disabled, you should build Groonga from the source code with enabling Apache Arrow following the steps in :doc:`/install` or request to enable Apache Arrow to the package provider.

 :ref:`select-drilldown` , :ref:`drilldowns <select-advanced-drilldown-related-parameters>` and :ref:`slices <select-slice-related-parameters>`